-management submittals for all other types of development shall be prepared by a professional engineer or an architect or landscape architect registered in New Mexico; and

-3 (iii) site restoration submittals shall be prepared and certified by a professional4 engineer, architect or landscape architect licensed in New Mexico.

-5 (3) No certificate of occupancy or any type of final construction approval shall be issued by 6 the city unless a parcel is in full compliance with the requirements of this Section 14-8.2 and all 7 inspections have been conducted as described in this Section 14-8.2.

-8 (4) Activities permitted pursuant to this Section 14-8.2 may also require notification or 9 permitting by other agencies, including written approval from the Acequia Madre de Santa Fe 10 community acequia association or other official watercourse-related entity, the EPA, the United 11 States army corps of engineers, the federal emergency management agency (FEMA) and the 12 New Mexico Department of Environment.
-It is the responsibility of each applicant to determine 13 whether additional notification or permitting is required.

-(5) All inspections shall be documented in written form, shall be made available to the city engineer or code enforcement officer upon request.
+- 1 management submittals for all other types of development shall be prepared by a professional - 2 engineer or an architect or landscape architect registered in New Mexico; and - 3 (iii) site restoration submittals shall be prepared and certified by a professional - 4 engineer, architect or landscape architect licensed in New Mexico. - 5 (3) No certificate of occupancy or any type of final construction approval shall be issued by - 6 the city unless a parcel is in full compliance with the requirements of this Section 14-8.2 and all - 7 inspections have been conducted as described in this Section 14-8.2. - 8 (4) Activities permitted pursuant to this Section 14-8.2 may also require notification or - 9 permitting by other agencies, including written approval from the Acequia Madre de Santa Fe - 10 community acequia association or other official watercourse-related entity, the EPA, the United - 11 States army corps of engineers, the federal emergency management agency (FEMA) and the - New Mexico Department of Environment.
+It is the responsibility of each applicant to determine - whether additional notification or permitting is required. - 14 (5) All inspections shall be documented in written form, shall be made available to the city - 15 engineer or code enforcement officer upon request.

-16 (D) Standards for All Grading
+(D) Standards for All Grading

-When a construction permit for grading is required by this Section 14-8.2, applications for the permit shall show compliance with the following erosion and sediment control minimum standards:
+- When a construction permit for grading is required by this Section 14-8.2, applications for - the permit shall show compliance with the following erosion and sediment control minimum - 19 standards:

-20 (1) Cut and Fill Slopes

-(a) exposed cut slopes on a site shall not exceed ten (10) feet in height, except as otherwise permitted by this Section 14-8.2.
-In no case shall the height of a cut exceed the height of any building constructed in the excavated area; (Ord.
-No. 2013-16 § 45)

-(b) fill slopes on a site shall not exceed fifteen (15) feet in height.
-Retaining walls for fill slopes shall be no greater than six (6) feet in height as provided in Section 14-8.5(B)(1), except as otherwise provided in Section 14-5.6(G) (Escarpment Overlay District Landscaping).
-Fill slopes shall be no steeper than 3:1, unless a structural alternative such as a retaining wall or some other measure acceptable to the city engineer is provided;

-29 (c) cut or fill slopes for roads shall not exceed fifteen (15) feet in height; and to the city engineer, shall be no steeper than 2:1, unless a structural alternative is provided or unless it can be demonstrated by a geotechnical study that existing soils will naturally accommodate a steeper slope and acceptable revegetation or other erosion control can be
+- 20 (1) Cut and Fill Slopes - 21 (a) exposed cut slopes on a site shall not exceed ten (10) feet in height, except as otherwise - permitted by this Section 14-8.2.
+In no case shall the height of a cut exceed the height of - any building constructed in the excavated area; (Ord.
+No. 2013-16 § 45) - 24 (b) fill slopes on a site shall not exceed fifteen (15) feet in height.
+Retaining walls for fill - slopes shall be no greater than six (6) feet in height as provided in Section 14-8.5(B)(1), except - as otherwise provided in Section 14-5.6(G) (Escarpment Overlay District Landscaping).
+Fill - 27 slopes shall be no steeper than 3:1, unless a structural alternative such as a retaining wall or some - other measure acceptable to the city engineer is provided; - 29 (c) cut or fill slopes for roads shall not exceed fifteen (15) feet in height; and - 30 (d) all cut slopes that are not stabilized by a retaining wall or some other measure acceptable - 31 to the city engineer, shall be no steeper than 2:1, unless a structural alternative is provided or - 32 unless it can be demonstrated by a geotechnical study that existing soils will naturally - accommodate a steeper slope and acceptable revegetation or other erosion control can be - 34 achieved.